kaliop-uk/ezmigrationbundle/README.md

     contain policies with limitations for custom modules/functions.
 The known workaround is to take over the RoleService and alter its constructor to inject into it the desired limitations

+* when updating a Role, you have to specify in the migration *all* the policies for it.
+Any existing policies that are not in the yml file will be removed.
+    To make it easy to create a migration for updating a role, please use the `migration:generate` command using the `--type=role` flag

 ## Extending the bundle